JohnBolger/FFMR/README.md

 I came to the conclusion that the optimal β was between .11 and .12 and noticed that choosing either any value in that range would not affect accuracy significantly, so I chose .12.

 ## Optimization Results:
 The optimal value of α=.5438 shows a pretty healthy balance of median performance and opponent performance and only indicates a slight median bias.
-My league is a pretty competitive 10 team (most of the time) PPR league and I can't imagine this value changing much with different leagues with the same settings, but maybe in standard half-point PPR leagues.
+My league is a pretty competitive 10 team (most of the time) PPR league and I can't imagine this value changing much with different leagues with the same settings, but maybe in standard leagues or leagues of different sizes.

 The optimal β being equal to .12 shows that manager suscess doesn't change doesn't change much from season to season; good managers make good decisions on a draft day and beyond and bad managers keep being bad (in my league).
 This seems obvious, but some people don't know about how much research goes into making good fantasy football decisions.